 - Spectacular scenery - arguably the best of our moderate-challenge tours

-- Options on two days according to your preferences: so much more than just walking along a river bank!
+- Options on two days according to your preferences: light or moderate

 - The 'Balcon de Vertige' is not for vertigo sufferers, but an alternative variant exists